The Nutrition Society Cuthbertson Award has been awarded annually since 1990 as a tribute to Sir David Cuthbertson.

 - 2001, John J. Reilly, University of Glasgow Department of Human Nutrition, Royal Hospital for Sick Children, Glasgow, UK, Understanding chronic malnutrition in childhood and old age: role of energy balance research

-- 2002, Simon Eaten, Surgery Unit and Biochemistry, Endocrinology and Metabolism Unit, Institute of Child Health (University College London), London UK, Impaired energy metabolism during neonatal sepsis: the effects of glutamine
+- 2002, Simon Eaton, Surgery Unit and Biochemistry, Endocrinology and Metabolism Unit, Institute of Child Health (University College London), London UK, Impaired energy metabolism during neonatal sepsis: the effects of glutamine

 - 2003, Dileep Lobo, Section of Surgery, University Hospital, Queen's Medical Centre, Nottingham, UK, Fluid, electrolytes and nutrition: physiological and clinical aspects